Counseling Home The W&M Blog 10 Alternative Careers for Counselors Beyond Traditional Roles

 Expand your career potential.

-Develop transferable skills you can apply in many careers in William & Mary’s Online Master of Education (M.Ed.) in Counseling program with a concentration in School Counseling.
+Develop transferable skills you can apply in many careers in William & Mary’s Online Master of Education (M.Ed.) in Counseling program with a concentration in School Counseling, or explore the concentration in Clinical Mental Health Counseling and the specialization in Military and Veterans Counseling.
 Our renowned faculty teaches courses on a broad range of concepts and approaches, such as ethical issues in counseling, theories of counseling, and marriage and family counseling.
 You’ll also take a career development seminar to help you plan your professional journey.

 To learn more, schedule an appointment with an admissions outreach advisor today.